Assad's forces push back rebels in Syria's Alawite mountains

 The team was due to visit three sites in Syria, including Khan al-Assal in the north, but it was not immediately clear when they would make those trips.

-"In order to credibly establish the facts, the mission must have full access to the sites of the alleged incidents," Ban said.

-"This includes access to the reported sites to undertake the necessary analyses and to collect samples.
-It also includes interviews and examination of witnesses, victims, attending medical personnel as well as the conduct of post mortem examinations," he added.

 Syria's turmoil has not only torn the country apart, it is also dragging in neighbouring countries and stoking regional sectarian tensions.
-Foreign Sunni fighters have flocked to Syria to battle Assad, and Lebanese and Iraqi Shi'ites have joined the fight on the president's side.
+Foreign Sunni fighters have flocked to Syria to battle Assad and Lebanese and Iraqi Shi'ite have joined the fight on the president's side.

 More than 20,000 people have entered northern Iraq since Thursday in one of the largest crossings since the conflict erupted in March 2011, some coming from as far away as Aleppo, 450 km (280 miles) to the west.